What is blockchain?

 The tech that underpins the biggest cryptocurrency in the world is branching out

-Blockchain is a type of distributed ledger, one that operates as a public platform of data records that isn't "owned" by any individual.
+Blockchain is a peer-to-peer public ledger of records, with each individual, or 'node', on the network having an identical copy that updates independently.
 It allows people to exchange information in real-time, with that information changing hands multiple times at once, all while being verified to ensure changes are legitimate.

 Blockchain is among the most experimental and emerging technologies around given the sheer amount of moving parts needed to ensure the information is correct at all times, wherever it resides.
 There's also a pressing need to ensure it's accurate, and that everybody can access the same information as each other.

 Data resides in a limited number of "blocks" that together make up a "chain", hence the name Blockchain.
 Any data sent or received over the chain of data blocks can be viewed by any person, at any time.
 Any changes to the chain are confirmed and uploaded at the same time as well.
-Because it doesn't reside in a single location, however, such as a database or server, it means it's incredibly difficult to disrupt or hack; this would require every single node supporting the network to be compromised at the same time.
+Because it doesn't reside in a single location, however, such as a database or server, the system is incredibly difficult to disrupt or hack; this would require every single node supporting the network to be compromised at the same time.

 Although originally developed for digital currencies, businesses are now seeing the benefits of implementing forms of distributed ledgers in their own organisations, particularly to protect secure data in environments such as hospitals or by estate agents to secure property purchases.